 The business of mineral exploration and evaluation has inherent risks.
-Details of risks and uncertainties that affect the Group's business are given in Risks and Uncertainties which are set out on pages 14 to 15.
+Details of risks and uncertainties that affect the Group's business are given in Risks and Uncertainties.

 Directors

 The directors holding office during the year were:

 Mr P L Cheetham Mr D A R McAlister Dr M G Armitage